Heckatokronos/Heckatokronos/README.md

 - Back-end skills: NestJs / GraphQL / PostgreSQL
 _____________________________________________________________
 - 🔭 I’m currently working on my projects
-- 📫 How to reach me: @Heckatokronos in telegram
 - 😄 Pronouns: Dude what?
 - ⚡ Fun fact: I didn't know what to write here